-I am a mixed-media artist working primarily with collage, encaustic beeswax, and paint.
-I use color, texture, and mark-making to create multi-layered pieces, working in the studio with a general concept, but substantially informed by intuition.
+Whether I am working with encaustic, paint, collage, or a combination of all three, I use color, texture, and mark-making to create multi-layered pieces, working in the studio with a general concept, but substantially informed by intuition.
 I love the process of cutting and pasting papers, brushing wax or paint onto the substrate, scraping back to earlier layers, incising, and doing it all over again.
 I think about the passage of time as expressed in the layers of my work, with each choice covering over the past but still leaving it faintly visible.
 It is in this way that the history of the piece is created.

 Originally from South Louisiana, I now live in San Antonio, Texas in a century-old fixer-upper with my husband, 2 children, one loud beagle, and a sneaky chihuahua.